SpacingBat3/WebCord/docs/Readme.md

 but then eventually I had rewritten it as *Electron Discord Web App* project, which is currently called *WebCord* (to make that horribly long name a bit shorter 😉).
-However because [@GyozaGuy](https://github.com/GyozaGuy) made his own project, I learnt much about Electron and how to implement a Discord with it by analyzing his code.
+However because [@GyozaGuy](https://github.com/GyozaGuy) made his own project, I learnt much about Electron and how to implement a Discord client with it by analyzing his code.
 Thanks to his work, this project could begin on its own.

 ## Documentation: